 This section shows the core and option modules available as part of the course and their credit value.
-Full-time postgraduate students study 180 credits in the academic year.
+Full-time Postgraduate students study 180 credits per year.
 Part-time students will normally complete 180 credits in two academic years.
-The MA consists of four core modules (of which the dissertation is one) and four options modules.
+The MA consists of three core modules (of which the dissertation is one) and four options modules.